Our main character. A backwoods squid, inbred to the point of blacking out, and has a temper ready to go off at the slightest provocation.

 - Malaproper: His speechanating consistafies of addifying extra verbatages on the end of his wordamating.

 - Nice Hat: A seemingly endless collection of them.

-- Too Dumb to Live: Several episodes end with his death.
+- Too Dumb to Live: Several episodes end with him getting killed by his stupidity.

 - Trigger Happy: His trigger finger is perpetually itchy.